-8. Educational, Awareness, and Crime Prevention Programs
+9. Security Awareness and Crime Prevention Programs

-To support security awareness and crime prevention, Carroll College has undertaken the following initiatives:
+To support security awareness and crime prevention with the objective of encouraging the campus community to look out for themselves and others, Carroll College has undertaken the following initiatives:

-8.1 New Student and Employee Orientation
+9.1 New Student and Employee Orientation

-New Student Orientation: The Director of Campus Security and Public Safety meets with all new students during New Student Orientation to inform them of how the college interacts with Securitas and Helena Police in reporting incidents, crimes and campus emergencies.
+New Student Orientation: The Director of Campus Security and Public Safety meets with all new students during New Student Orientation (bi-annually) to inform them of how the college interacts with Securitas and Helena Police in reporting incidents, crimes, and campus emergencies.
 In addition, the Director of Campus Security and Public Safety meets with new students and with new parents to discuss the college's emergency plan and emergency notification system.

-New Employee Orientation: The Director of Campus Security and Public Safety meets with all new employees during New Employee Orientation to inform them of how the college interacts with Securitas and Helena Police in reporting incidents, crimes and campus emergencies.
+New Employee Orientation: The Director of Campus Security and Public Safety meets with all new employees during New Employee Orientation (bi-weekly as needed) to inform them of how the college interacts with Securitas and Helena Police in reporting incidents, crimes, and campus emergencies.
 In addition, the Director of Campus Security and Public Safety discusses the college's emergency plan and emergency notification system.

-8.2 Online Training
+9.2 Online Training

 - Get Inclusive/Voices for Change Comprehensive is an online program educating students in the areas of Identities & Inclusion, Hazing & Bullying, Alcohol & Other Drugs, and Consent & Sexual Violence.
 With a focus on self-reflection and concept application, Voices for Change weaves bystander engagement and intervention throughout its curriculum.
-Voices for Change combines the approaches of statistical information and nuanced, real dialogue for the student's consideration of each topic. - Starting in Fall 2021, Carroll College required all incoming and continuing students to complete the Get Inclusive/Voices for Change Comprehensive Program, an 80-minute course. - Beginning Fall of 2022, Carroll College required all first year and transfer students complete the Voices for Change Comprehensive 80-minute course.
-All returning students completed the 45-minute Voices for Change Refresher course.
+Voices for Change combines the approaches of statistical information and nuanced, real dialogue for the student's consideration of each topic. - Starting in Fall 2021, Carroll College required all incoming and continuing students to complete the Get Inclusive/Voices for Change Comprehensive Program, an 80-minute course. - Beginning Fall of 2022, Carroll College required all first year and new transfer students to complete the Voices for Change Comprehensive 80-minute course.
+All returning students complete the 45-minute Voices for Change Refresher course annually.

-In addition, Carroll College requires all faculty and staff to complete these online courses:
+In addition, Carroll College requires all employees to complete these online courses annually: